What is a credit card?

 What is credit card fraud?

-Credit card fraud is a broad term for any criminal attempt to use a payment card (either a credit card or a debit card) in order to obtain goods or services, or to pay money into another account.
+Credit card fraud is a broad term for any criminal attempt to use a payment card (either a credit card or a debit card) to obtain goods or services, or to pay money into another account.

 How to compare credit cards?